Category Archives: fibromyalgia

 Your son regresses, again.

-This is what it’s like when the court doesn’t care about your son.
+This is what it’s like when the court treats all cases the same.

 This is what it’s like for many single parents.

 If you have been or currently are in an abusive relationship, get help.
 My biggest fear growing up was being in a homeless shelter.
 But I did it.
 So can you.
 Remember: the people in a Domestic Violence shelter are there to help you; if I’d listened to them, and cut off contact with my son’s dad back then, I wouldn’t be permanently crippled and, most importantly, my son would never have been so horribly abused.